laeuler/Homework03PasswordGenerator/README.md

    - simplicity approach: almost even distribution of character types
    - last step: shuffle the created string to prevent easy predictability and increase security

-Note: I had test runs (1 out of approx. 25), where a password with 128 characters has been created properly (logged it to the console) but the result of the shuffle was undefined.
+Note: I had test runs (1 out of approx. 50), where a password has been created properly (logged it to the console) but the result after the shuffle was "undefined".

 # Mock-Up